-The uptake of the excess CO2 by the oceans involves a twofold process in which CO2 is exchanged across the air-sea interface followed by mixing and transport in the ocean interior where it is stored in the deep-water masses via mixing and circulation processes on time scales of decades to centuries (DeVries et al. 2017, 2019; Gruber et al. 2019).
-Both GOBMs and observations indicate that uptake and CO2 storage mainly occurs in the oceanic mid-latitude regions, where the mixing and ventilation of sub-tropical and subpolar surface water contribute to the formation and transport of Mode, Intermediate, and Deep waters that carry the anthropogenic CO2 into the ocean interior.
+The uptake of the excess CO2 by the oceans involves a twofold process in which CO2 is exchanged across the air-sea interface followed by mixing and transport in the ocean interior where it is stored in deep water masses via mixing and circulation processes on time scales of decades to centuries (DeVries et al. 2017, 2019; Gruber et al. 2019).
+Both GOBMs and observations indicate that uptake and CO2 storage mainly occur in the oceanic mid-latitude regions, where the mixing and ventilation of sub-tropical and subpolar surface water contribute to the formation and transport of Mode, Intermediate, and Deep waters that carry the anthropogenic CO2 into the ocean interior.
 In contrast, outgassing of CO2 mostly occurs in areas with upwelling such as eastern boundaries, the equatorial Pacific, and divergence zones in the Southern Ocean.
 The cumulative amount of anthropogenic CO2 stored in the ocean interior since the start of the industrial revolution (≈1750) has been estimated to be approximately 170 ± 20 PgC through 2019 (Friedlingstein et al. 2020).
 It is anticipated that the ocean sink will continue to increase with increasing anthropogenic emission, but substantial changes to the multi-decadal trends in the ocean sinks are anticipated once these emissions are curtailed.

 Different regions have been observed to impact interannual and decadal changes of the CO2 flux variability in the global oceans.
 The high latitude regions, mostly in the Southern Ocean, have the largest influence over the decadal-scale variations due to changes in wind forcing and circulation processes.
 For example, in the Pacific sector of the Southern Ocean, the rate of anthropogenic CO2 storage increased from 8.8 ± 1.1 PgC per decade during 1995–2005 to 11.7 ± 1.1 PgC per decade during 2005–15 (Carter et al. 2017, 2019).
-On the other hand, the impact of ENSO in the tropical oceans have caused this portion of the oceans to have the largest influence over the interannual variability (Ishii et al. 2020).
+On the other hand, the impact of ENSO in the tropical oceans has caused this portion of the oceans to have the largest influence over the interannual variability (Ishii et al. 2020).

 Both observations and models suggest that increases in the amplitude of surface ocean pCO2 due to uptake of anthropogenic CO2 correspond to reductions in the buffering capacity of seawater.
 This decrease in buffer capacity is starting to have a large-scale impact on the carbonate chemistry of seawater (Fassbender et al. 2018; Landschützer et al. 2018; Jiang et al. 2019).
 Moreover, model results (Rodgers et al. 2020) suggest that re-emergence of previously stored anthropogenic CO2 is changing the buffering capacity of the ocean mixed layer, and consequently increasing the potential for reducing the ocean sink of Canth over time.